Skip to main content

 • Building presence across multiple platforms

-• Converting TikTok followers to other channels, especially Instagram Reels
+• Converting TikTok followers to other channels, especially Instagram Reels and YouTube

+At Later, we discovered that TikTok influencers see the best success in carrying their followers over to Instagram over any other platform.
 Take YouTube, for example—about half of the mid-tier (50-500k followers) and macro (500k+ followers) creators we surveyed have fewer than 10,000 followers on YouTube.
+TikTok and Instagram popularity doesn't necessarily mean success on YouTube (although it doesn’t mean it’s not worth experimenting).

 2. Content Adaptation Strategy